pristineio/webrtc-build-scripts/README.md

         end
     end

 You might see some versions like 6798.2 ..
-Yes that is revision number 6798 from the [webrtc revision changelist](https://code.google.com/p/webrtc/source/list) and the minor (the .2 part) reflects any change I'd make on the cocoapods project configuration side.
+Yes that is [revision](https://code.google.com/p/webrtc/source/list) number 6798 from the [webrtc changelist](https://code.google.com/p/webrtc/source/list) and the minor (the .2 part) reflects any change I'd make on the cocoapods project configuration side.